open-telemetry/opentelemetry-specification/specification/protocol/exporter.md

 - `http/protobuf` for protobuf-encoded data over HTTP connection
 - `http/json` for JSON-encoded data over HTTP connection

-SDKs SHOULD support both `grpc` and `http/protobuf` transports and MUST support at least one of them.
-If they support only one, it SHOULD be `http/protobuf`.
-They also MAY support `http/json`.

 If no configuration is provided the default transport SHOULD be `http/protobuf` unless SDKs have good reasons to choose `grpc` as the default (e.g. for backward compatibility reasons when `grpc` was already the default in a stable SDK